Interfaith Relations in Africa: Opportunities and Challenges

 Target Audience

 The competition is open to university students, young professionals, and anyone interested in exploring the theme of interfaith relations in Africa.
-Participants from diverse academic backgrounds—such as anthropology, sociology, religious studies, philosophy, theology, international relations, and peace studies—are particularly encouraged to submit their essays.
+Participants from diverse academic backgrounds, including anthropology, sociology, religious studies, philosophy, theology, international relations, and peace studies, are particularly encouraged to submit their essays.

 Essay Guidelines